mnuryyev/handson/src/content/wiki/en/linux/03_processes.md

 date: "2026-03-27"
 ---

 A process is a running program loaded into memory.
 Every process has a unique identifier (PID), a parent, resources, and a state.
-Managing processes is one of the core tasks of a system administrator.

 ---